TheUnderScorer/netguru-recruitment-task/README.md

 - GET /comments

   If no query parameters are provided it will fetch all comments from database.
-This endpoint supports following query parameters.
+This endpoint supports following query parameters:

   | Query parameter  | Description |
   | ------------- | ------------- |